nguyenchithien/CS210-Discrete-Structures/Assignments/In-class Exercises/Exercise3_1.md

 ## Section 1: Common sets of numbers

     The following sets you may have seen previously in other math classes.
-We will also be working with them now in this colass,
+    We will also be working with them now in this class.

     ℚ   The set of rational numbers
     These can be fractional, and are characterized as ratios of integers.
     Examples: ℚ includes 1/2, -17/4, 3/1.